As a beginner in recruitment and talent acquisition, gaining insights from experts is a great way to establish yourself in the industry.

 With his experience in talent acquisition and employer branding, Matt Alder has successfully built a reputation as a thought leader in the HR and recruitment space.

 Katrina Collier is quite an inspirational recruitment influencer.
-Through her firm, Katrina shares actionable insight about the talent acquisition trends for companies.
+Through her firm, Katrina shares actionable insight about company talent acquisition trends.

 She is also the author of The Robot-Proof Recruiter: A Survival Guide for Recruitment and Sourcing Professionals.